 It’s not the end of the world, however.
 Here’s what can be done to help prevent the unwanted ‘premature peel’ of your new Shellac nails.

-1. Get your nails as much exposure to natural UV as you can.
+1. Expose your nails to natural UV rays

 Just because the sun isn’t visible doesn’t mean that it’s UV rays aren’t present.
 It’s important to strengthen your nails as much as you can, and this can be done by going out during the day as much as you can, preferably in places with high levels of UV.
 If the weather isn’t great then a trip to sunny Spain works too!